linkerd/website/linkerd.io/content/2.11/features/server-policy.md

 - `all-unauthenticated`: inbound proxies allow all connections
 - `all-authenticated`: inbound proxies allow only mTLS connections from other meshed pods.
+- `cluster-unauthenticated`: inbound proxies allow all connections from client IPs in the cluster's `clusterNetworks` (must be configured at install-time).
+- `cluster-authenticated`: inbound proxies allow only mTLS connections from other meshed pods from IPs in the cluster's `clusterNetworks`.
 - `deny` inbound proxies deny all connections that are not explicitly authorized.